-Chief Internationalization Officer University of Ottawa.
+Chief Internationalization Officer of the University of Ottawa.
 President of the Association of International Education Administrators (AIEA).
 Founder Internationalization Canada

 Adel El Zaïm took office as the Chief Internationalization Officer of the University of Ottawa on August 13, 2018.
 He is also the founder of Internationalization Canada.

 Adel has worked for several organizations like most recently the University of British Columbia (UBC) when he occupied the position of Executive Director of the International Office.
 He was Director General, Internationalization, at Université de Sherbrooke, in Quebec (2012-2014), and Senior Program Specialist, Information and Communication Technologies for Development, with Canada’s International Development Research Centre, based in Middle East (2004-2012).
 Prior to that, he directed research, innovation and technology transfer at CEFRIO (2001-2003), Videotron Communications (1998-2001), and CRIM (1995-1998).